Akabbott0303/FinTech-Boot-Camp-Homework/FinTech Case Study.md

 * Lemonade is going to be introducing an auto insurance product soon.
 Shai Wininger, COO and co-founder of Lemonade, states that the company's auto insurance produce (will use technology to handle emergencies and pay claims fast, will offer great prices to safe drivers, and will be especially attractive to drivers of EVs (electric  vehicles) and environment-friendly cars."
 * How is your company performing relative to competitors in the same domain?
 At the close of 2020, Lemonade's customer count was over 1 million.
+If it can continue to grow, the company could be a big disrupter in the insurance market.

 ## Recommendations